 Recommended resources and further reading

-There are some excellent books and courses out there that can help you become more assertive and really take control of your life.
-If you are interested in becoming more assertive and reaping the benefits that you will find as a result then I highly suggest that you get this excellent self-hypnosis program which will transform your life for the better:
+There are some excellent resources out there that can help you become more assertive and really take control of your life.
+If you are interested in becoming more assertive and reaping the benefits that you will find as a result then I highly suggest that you get this excellent self-hypnosis program that will transform your life for the better: